Lindsey Corkhill: Storylines

 Lindsey Corkhill, like her brother Little Jimmy (George Christopher) brought a lot of trouble and anguish to her dysfunctional parents Jimmy and Jackie.
 As the character develops, she becomes involved in a circle of organised crime.
 In 1996, Lindsey had an affair with Mike Dixon (Paul Byatt).
 In revenge for this her husband Gary plants drugs in daughter Kylie's (Jessica Allen) teddy bear before the two head for Australia.
 The two are arrested en route in Bangkok.
 Lindsey's father Jimmy and Mike's father Ron had been enemies after Jimmy had accidentally killed Ron's son Tony.
 The two, however, fought a campaign to free their respective children, first releasing Lindsey and later Mike.

 Later in 1997, Mike Dixon decides to publish a book about his experience in Bangkok.
 In failing to credit Lindsey, she decides to break with him.
-After her break with Mike, Lindsey becomes engaged to Peter Phelan (Samuel Kane), but soon after she has an affair with Barry Grant (Paul Usher).
-The two do however marry in spin-off Brookside: Friday the 13th, but only after her and father Jimmy are pursued by two armed gangsters intent on killing him.
-The marriage did not last long and Peter moved away from the close.
+After her break with Mike, Lindsey becomes engaged to Peter Phelan (Samuel Kane), but soon after she has a passionate affair with Barry Grant (Paul Usher).
+Lindsey and Peter do, however, marry nearly a year later in the November 1998 spin-off Brookside: Friday the 13th, but only after her and father Jimmy are pursued by two armed gangsters intent on killing Jimmy.
+The marriage between Lindsey and Peter did not last long, with them separating after just two months of marriage, and Peter moved away from the close.
 Lindsey and Peter divorced not long after.

-In 1998 Gary turns up again and demands a divorce settlement and access to daughter Kylie.
+In 1998, Gary turned up again and demands a divorce settlement and access to daughter Kylie.
 Intent on getting these, he harasses Lindsey until she threatens him with a gun.
 Gary backs down and the two divorce on Lindsey's terms, leaving her free to marry Peter.
 Lindsey Corkhill returned along with Barry Grant in 2003 for the final episode.
 Lindsey persuades her father to come and live with her in a house in the grounds of Barry's mansion in Blaydon, Tyne and Wear.
 Jimmy gives Lindsey his blessing and eventually moves to Newcastle to live with Lindsey and Barry.

+Lindsey was bisexual.
+In 2000, Lindsey was in a same-sex relationship for a time with a woman named Shelley.
+Lindsey was deeply in love with Shelley, but Shelley soon had eyes for Jackie and broke off her relationship with Lindsey, leaving Lindsey heartbroken.
+Jackie rejected Shelley's advances.